sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

 The HSS/LMS tests cover the Botan interface and the signature creation and verification in detail.
 The tests are located in :srcref:`src/tests/test_hss_lms.cpp`.

-**Remark from review of 3.12.0:** No change in the test code referenced here.

 There are no official KAT test vectors for HSS/LMS.
 Also, the format of a private key and its usage is not well defined in RFC 8554.
 RFC 8554 and draft-fluhrer-lms-more-parm-sets-11 provide some test vectors, which are only suitable for verification tests due to the incomplete